nazimboudeffa/maqnin-os/README.md

 ## List of softwares and packages

-- Update of Subfinder
+- Subfinder
-- Install of HTTPX
+- HTTPX
-- Clone of XSSStrike
+- XSSStrike
-- Install Wapiti3
+- Wapiti